 母親 (Hahaoya)

-Another way of saying mother that is often used a lot.
+Another way to say mother that is commonly used.

 Example sentence: Her mother.